 A couple of months ago, I received a comment on an old post.
-The comment was something like, do you guys ever have time to just have fun on your vacations?
+The comment said something like, do you guys ever have time to just have fun on your vacations?
 I had to laugh a little when I saw it, because everything we do on our vacations is fun to us!
 But I think maybe what that person was meaning to say was, do you guys ever have any downtime on your vacations?
 And the answer to that is yes!
 But it’s probably not what most would consider typical vacation downtime.

 We all have different travel styles.
 I know people who like to chase the summer sun and escape to the beach every vacation day they get.
 I also know people who travel to new cities just to drink coffee.
 There’s no right or wrong way to travel, unless you’re trying to travel in a way that doesn’t feel natural for you.

 I have found that, for myself, there is no better time to do this than when I’m on vacation in a place I am unfamiliar with.
-So when there’s nowhere else we need to be, we let ourselves wander away from the places we’ve already been, or intend to go later, and look for unusual things to photograph.
+So, when there’s nowhere else we need to be, we let ourselves wander away from the places we’ve already been, or intend to go later, and look for unusual things to photograph.

-For instance, in Copenhagen, my best shot was not of the Little Mermaid or Nyhavn – it was of a bicycle, propped up against an office building, with fresh raindrops on the seat.
-I love that picture, and quite a few others I got walking through a residential area of the city.
-Most of the time I’m drawn to natural-looking colors and subjects, but Cory has a completely different style, so this means I get to practice on subjects I wouldn’t even normally attempt to photograph.
+For instance, in Copenhagen, my best shot was not of the Little Mermaid or Nyhavn – it was of a bicycle, propped up against an office building, with fresh raindrops sprinkled on the seat.
+I love that picture, and quite a few others I got walking around off-the-beaten-track areas of Copenhagen.

 This guy is known as ‘The Global Visionary’ and is one of the newest sculptures on the scene in Copenhagen.
 Designed by Zinkglobal and located in the harbor near the Little Mermaid, this metal man is made up of 8,500 pieces of old machinery and used car parts.
 If there was ever something that would attract a dude with a camera…

-Saying this out loud will probably make me kind of unpopular in Europe, but I just don’t see what all the fuss is about surrounding Christmas Markets.
-We walked through these and it was – Candles, check.
+Saying this out loud is risky in Europe, but I just don’t see what all the fuss is about Christmas markets.
+We walked through the ones in Copenhagen and it was – Candles, check.
 Wood-carved trinkets, check.
 Glühwein, check.
 Giant bratwurst, check.
 It’s always the same.
 What am I missing?
 Why do people go crazy over these at Christmas?

 So how does one figure out their travel style?
 Trial and error, of course.
-And I think the way you are in your day-to-day life can predict how you’ll want to spend your vacations, too.
-For me, I know I’m getting sick when all I want to do is curl up on the sofa and watch television.
-I am a restless person by nature, and if I don’t stay active, I get cranky.
-But for others, it’s the opposite, and that’s totally okay, too!
-From now on, I’ll try to share the less-structured side of our trips more often on the blog, too, because they do happen, I swear!
+Generally, I think the way you are in your day-to-day life can predict how you’ll want to spend your vacations, too.
+For me, I know I’m getting sick when all I want to do is curl up on the sofa and watch television – if I don’t stay active, I get cranky.
+But for others, it’s the opposite, and that’s totally okay, too.
+From now on, I’ll try to share the less structured side of our trips more often on the blog, because it does happen, I swear!

 So what’s your travel style?
 Do you prefer to chill out or stay busy on vacation?